How do payday loans work?

 Applying for a payday loan is a quick process that can be completed online or at a lender's shopfront.
-These lenders must comply with various regulations set by the Australian Securities & Investments Commission (ASIC) in order to ensure you won't be approved for a loan you can't afford.
+These lenders must comply with various regulations set by the Australian Securities & Investments Commission (ASIC) in order to ensure their customers won't be approved loans they can't afford.

-- ASIC requires that you give the lender 90 days of bank statements.
-This is often carried out by you supplying your Internet banking logins, giving the lender read-only access to your accounts
+- ASIC requires that their applicants give the lender 90 days of bank statements.
+This is often carried out by loan customers supplying their Internet banking logins, giving the lender read-only access to their accounts

 - Two forms of ID

 - Employment details

 - Information about an applicant's income, such as whether they receive Centrelink payments and how much they earn per week

 Whether or not someone is approved for a payday loan depends entirely on their financial situation:

 - If you are employed.
 An employed person is in a good position to receive a payday loan, even if they're on a low income.
 Lenders look for regular payments from an employer, so applicant's will need to be able to show this on their bank statements.
 In other words, they need to be paid into their transaction account, and not in cash.
 People who are paid in cash can refer to our guide.

 - If you receive Centrelink benefits.
 Many lenders will consider those who receive Centrelink payments for a loan.
 Some will require that their applicants receive 50% of their income from another source or that their loan repayments can't exceed a certain percentage of their income.
 There are also restrictions as to what kind of Centrelink they receive.